Our Holidays Explained

 Other Family Ski resorts in Portes du Soleil Ardent near Morzine and Reberty in the Three Valleys follow the same family-friendly formula.

 Finally you will of course want to look at the chalet itself.
 En-suite bathrooms, roaring fires and hot tubs where pleasantly tired skiers can sip champagne whilst gazing at the Alpine night sky have become the experience that guests increasingly expect (not all our chalets have fireplaces).
 Once the basic requirements of a comfortable chalet in a highly convenient location have been met then these luxuries will make all the difference to the parents’ enjoyment.
 Apart from the Jacuzzi the children are unlikely to notice such refinements – provided of course you have a video and play area for when they have finally had enough of igloo-building – but they do matter to their parents.

-Seventeen of the nineteen Family Ski Company Chalets have hot tubs (Chalet Cosy in Ardent is the only chalet without one), most have en-suite facilities and all have wood fires.
+Seventeen of the nineteen Family Ski Company Chalets have hot tubs (Chalet Cosy in Ardent is the only chalet without one), most have en-suite facilities and some have wood fires.
 For most of our guests most of the time these touches win hands down when it comes to deciding whether to step out to the local bar or stay in by the fire especially with pleasantly tired ski legs.

 However before you can relax to enjoy these luxuries there are some more basic questions to ask concerning child-friendliness: stair-gates for example – are they fitted, do they work and can you count on every one in the chalet to use them, even those without toddlers?
 Sterilising equipment, toys, suitable and not unsuitable videos – the list is endless and detailed and the benefit of a specialist family operator like Family Ski is that worrying about such essential details is in the fabric of the organisation.
 Now, time for the Jacuzzi and glass of fizz – safety glass of course.